RyanJulyan/Flask-BDA/README.md

                   ├── api_controllers.py
                   ├── controllers.py
                   ├── forms.py
+                  ├── models.py
-                  └── models.py
+                  └── types.py
 ```

 # Module Functionality
-> Creating a new module will provide you with 3 ways to interact with your new system `Public`, `Admin` and `API`.
+> Creating a new module will provide you with 3 ways to interact with your new system `Public`, `Admin`, `REST API` and `GraphQL API`.

 > To access these, they will require the app to be running on an [environment](#environments).